vijaybirru/documentation/install_guide/scalr_server_ha_setup.rst

    # Allow remote root access is required by the kickstart-replication script
    mysql[:allow_remote_root] = true

-Run a reconfigure on server 1.:
+Run a reconfigure on server 1:

 .. code-block:: shell

    scalr-server-ctl reconfigure

-Run a reconfigure on server 1.:
+Run a reconfigure on server 2:

 .. code-block:: shell

       scalr-server-ctl reconfigure

-Start replication by executing:
+Start replication by executing the following on the master server:

 .. code-block:: shell